isabella232/lessonly.github.io/styleguide/testing.md

 ### JS Helpers

+In feature specs that use JavaScript to return data or render a component, there is a delay between clicking something and an action taking place.
+Prefer to use Capybara methods that wait for an element to appear before acting on them with other methods that don't wait.
+Here's a [handy guide](http://stefan.haflidason.com/testing-with-rails-and-capybara-methods-that-wait-method-that-wont/) on which Capybara methods wait for an element or selector to appear, and which will attempt to run immediately.

+However, sometimes that doesn't work well (or can be flaky).
+If you are running into that kind of issue, check out /spec/support/javascript_helpers.rb.

-In `spec/support/javascript_helper.rb`, there are a number of methods to help with unique JS issues that often come up in feature specs.
+In that file, there are a number of methods to help with unique JS issues that often come up in feature specs.
 Many of these methods are titled `wait_and_[do_something]` and address timing issues that come up when a request is made before a JS request has fully processed.

 ## RSpec